top of page

 mother and baby holding hands

-So if we have an emotional nervous system that never learned how to manage the amount, intensity, frequency and appropriateness of its activation as we were growing up, it can fire up in some pretty raw and unrefined ways.. and at some pretty inappropriate times.
-That means that as adults, we basically now have two options: we can 'regulate' and manage our current emotional system 'as is' through learned coping skills AND....we can also finish developing the emotional response itself.
+So now as adults, we basically now have a couple of options: we can 'regulate' and manage our current emotional system 'as it is' through learned coping skills, and....we can also finish developing the emotional response itself.

 couple arguing on couch

-So when I hear or read people using the term 'self-regulation' to describe how they cope with or manage the current state of their emotional response system, I also wonder if they know that if they want to, they can do more than just manage it or 'cope'.
+So when I hear or read people using the term 'self-regulation' to describe how they cope with or manage the current state of their emotional response system, I also wonder if they know that if they want to, they could also change the baseline emotional state itself.

-Emotional regulation describes the 'coping', or management practice that temporarily controls an over-active response, but without changing the response itself.
-Said differently, it controls the response, but doesn't change the response.
+Emotional regulation describes the 'coping' strategy or management practice that temporarily controls an over-active (or under-active) response.
+But it doesn't change the response itself.
+Said differently, regulation controls the response, but doesn't change the response.

-Emotional development continues an emotional refinement, moderation and differentiation process that was interrupted or not completed earlier in life.
-And it results in a new default state where emotional 'management' or regulation isn't needed as often.
-In other words..
+Now on the other hand, emotional development does change the underlying activation response.
+It’s actually the continuation of the emotional refinement, moderation and differentiation process that wasn’t completed earlier in our life.
+And that process results in a new default state where emotional 'management' or regulation isn't needed as often.
+In other words …

 ...we can both manage the emotional system we have, and develop the system so it doesn't need (as much) management anymore.